- Contact ARRL Advertising

 - Closing date for Ham ads is the 15th of the second month preceding publication date.
 No cancellations or changes will be accepted after this closing date.
 Example: Ads received April 16th through May 15th will appear in July QST.
 If the 15th falls on a weekend or holiday, the Hamad deadline is the previous working day.
 Please contact the Ham Ads editor at 860-594-0209 or email@example.com for further information.

-- No Ham ad may use more than 100 words; no advertiser may use more than two ads in one issue.
+- No Ham ad may use more than 100 words; no advertiser may use more than three ads in one issue.
 A last name or call must appear in each ad.
 Mention of lotteries, prize drawings, games of chance, etc. is not permitted in QST advertising.

 - New firms or individuals offering products or services for sale must check with us to determine if a production sample should be submitted for examination.
 All product samples will be returned.
 Dealers are exempted, unless the product is unknown to us.
 Check with us if you are in doubt.You must stand by and support all claims and specifications mentioned in your advertising.
 The publisher of QST will vouch for the integrity of advertisers who are obviously commercial in character and for the grade or character of their products and services.
 Individual advertisers are not subject to scrutiny.
 The American Radio Relay League does not discriminate in its advertising on the basis of race, color, religion, age, sex, sexual orientation, marital status, or national origin.